The Life & Death Of The

 DSLRs try to incorporate both systems to desperately compete, but having two entirely different focus systems is expensive, increasingly unnecessary and downright confusing if you switch modes often.
 Even if you don't mind the extra bulk, complexity and cost of these two systems, DSLRs still lose their viewfinder when using the more advanced features.
 Their battery life can drop below that of a mirrorless camera despite being much bigger and usually don't have in body stabilization or articulating rear LCD screens.

-Electronic shutters have a host of important benefits.
-They often have higher shutter speeds (up to 1/32,000th), drastically reduce mechanical wear and are completely silent, but there is one big problem - rolling shutter.
-This is due the time it takes the sensor to read and store all the pixel data, from top to bottom.
-This can be a confusing issue to understand, but without the shutter there is no easy way to stop traditional CMOS sensor photosites from gathering light before they get written to memory.
-Writing to memory fast would break traditional sensor designs heat tolerances, so they simply start and stop reading the pixels at different times, think flatbed scanner.
+Electronic shutters have a host of benefits (higher shutter speeds, reduce mechanical wear, silent shooting), but unfortunately rolling shutter has been an annoying limitation.
+This is due the time it takes the sensor to read and store all the pixel data (from top to bottom).
+This can be a confusing issue to understand, but without the physical shutter there is no easy way to stop traditional CMOS sensor photosites from gathering light before they get written to memory.
+Simply writing the data faster has not been an option due memory speed and heat issues, so they simply scan slowly, like a flatbed scanner.

-If trying to shoot fast moving subjects with the electronic shutter then "rolling shutter" (or "scan speed") can be very important.
-Although this is something that's gradually getting better over time, many cameras are still too slow to shoot fast moving subjects without getting distortion.
+For static subjects this is not an issues, but panning with moving subjects can distort objects that can ruin an image.
+Thus, with the electronic shutter, "rolling shutter" (or "scan speed") can be very important.
+Although it's something that's gradually getting better over time, many cameras are still too slow to shoot fast moving subjects without distortion.
 Here are some sensor scan speeds from a few popular cameras that I could find around the internet (for stills photography, NOT video).
-Colour coded to help illustrate the issue's severity.
+Colour coded to help illustrate severity.

 NOTE: Take this data with a pinch of salt as most come from single independent sources (usually not from the manufacturer).